-A 2012 randomized controlled trial (the gold standard of research) that lasted a year looked at whether diet, physical activity or both combined was most effective for weight loss.
-The researchers found that the average weight loss was highest in the diet and exercise group (10.8% of body weight), compared to diet (8.5%) and exercise (2.4%).
+A 2012 randomised controlled trial (the gold standard of research) that lasted a year looked at whether diet, physical activity or both combined was most effective for weight loss.
+The researchers found that the average weight loss was highest in the diet and exercise group (10.8% of body weight), compared with diet (8.5%) and exercise (2.4%).

-But that doesn’t mean you should deprioritize exercise.
-Exercise has benefits that go beyond weight loss, and studies show that when a good diet is combined with regular exercise, the body is healthier and weight loss is maximized over the long term.
+But that doesn't mean you should deprioritise exercise.
+Exercise has benefits that go beyond weight loss, and studies show that when a good diet is combined with regular exercise, the body is healthier and weight loss is maximised over the long term.
 Here are some other benefits of exercise that make it such a winner.

 The Unique and Unparalleled Benefits of Exercise